neemakot/Fact-Checking-Survey/README.md

 # Explainable Fact Checking: A Survey

-This repository and [webpage](https://neemakot.github.io/project/survey) contain resources for the paper ["Explainable Fact Checking: A Survey" (Kotonya and Toni, 2020)](https://arxiv.org/abs/2011.****), which will be presented at The 28th International Conference on Computational Linguistics (COLING 2020).
+This repository and the accompanying [webpage](https://neemakot.github.io/project/survey) contain resources for our COLING 2020 paper ["Explainable Fact Checking: A Survey" (Kotonya and Toni, 2020)](https://arxiv.org/abs/2011.****).
 In the paper we give a critical review of the state of the art in automated fact-checking with a particular focus on explanations for fact-checking.

 ## Introduction